FlitPix/ap-bluesphere/docs/setup_en.md

         `cat s&k.md s1.md > bluesphere.md`
         - Blue Sphere is included in the GameCube version of Sonic Mega Collection.
         Follow [this guide](https://sethmlarson.dev/extracting-genesis-and-game-gear-roms-from-sega-gamecube-collections#sonic-mega-collection)
         to extract it.
+(Note that I did not write or test the instructions in this guide, let me know if it doesn't work.)

-## Configuring BizHawk
+## Installing and configuring BizHawk

 Follow TASVideos's instructions to install and configure BizHawk.
 This is not in the scope of this setup guide.